He spent 20 years at SpaceX. Now, he’s making history with its biggest competitor

 “Maybe space is for people who have an amputated leg but still can walk a little bit,” Benthaus said she had wondered.
 “Maybe having a spinal cord injury is way too disabled.”

-When she reaches space aboard the Blue Origin flight, it could quash similar doubts from others who have longed to experience spaceflight but are confined to a wheelchair.
+When she reaches space, her accomplishment may quash similar doubts from others who have longed to experience spaceflight but use a wheelchair.

 Still, Benthaus said, she recognizes it may be years before trips to space are a regular occurrence for people like her.